2023 Endurance Sports – Technology Trends – GPS Watches & Bike Computers

 - Sport – An example might be cDa ‘drag meter’ for cyclists

-Some of the trends are technical like ‘LTE/5G’.
+Some of the trends are technical like ‘LTE/5G’ which makes data transfer quicker.
 But then the technical trend itself also enables new services & features eg LTE supports location-based functionality which could show the performance stats of competitors on race day.

 Here we mostly look at the rise of AMOLED and the improved ability of touchscreens to correctly work